Ratchet-tools/Test/README.md

       - your-github-nickname
       # - another-superuser-nickname
     ```
+### <a id="#configurekube_metrics">Configure kubne-metrics installation</a>

-5. If you have installed kube-metrics then update values.yaml file according to the example below.
+ If you have installed kube-metrics then update values.yaml file according to the example below.

     1. Check that the kube-metrics installed using the following command: